drakeh/snapmodal/README.md

 If set to true, pressing the esc key will close the modal.<br />
 default: `false`

+**clone** (Boolean)<br />
+Indicates wheather the modal content should be cloned from the original.
+This is the default behavior.
+If this optin is set to `false`, the source element will be moved into the modal and then copied back to its original location in the DOM when the modal is closed.
+This can be useful if you want to persist any DOM changes made within the modal content or your don't want two copies of the same elements in the DOM.<br />
+default: `true`

 ### Callbacks

 **onReady**<br />_Function([jQuery](http://api.jquery.com/jQuery/) container, [jQuery](http://api.jquery.com/jQuery/) overlay)_<br />